JSOV2001/ros2_control_guide/README.md

 # Guide for implementing ros2_control in URDF and Gazebo
+**Warning:** This guide is specifically about ROS2's *Humble* variant to be clear.
+However, this guide probably works the same for all ROS2 distributions.

 ## Table of Content
  1. Pre-requirements